tirumaraiselvan/graphql-engine/docs/graphql/manual/actions/getting-started.rst

      }
    }

 Where ``action_id`` is a unique id generated for every action that has been performed.
-The response from the webhook can be accessed through the ``response`` field.
+The response from the action handler can be accessed through the ``response`` field.

-An action can be linked to different types of handlers.
+An action can be linked to different types of handlers (see: :doc:`Action handlers <action-handlers>`).
 In this example, let's use a HTTP handler which will be invoked when this action is called by the client.
 The logic of this handler could look something like this:

 .. code-block:: python